burundiocibu/bling/README.md

 $ make nrf_boot.hex to build the nrf-enabled bootloader.

 Makefile.rpi is used to make the executables that are run on the master (currently a raspberry pi).
-This requires the bcm2835 libraray to be installed (http://www.airspayce.com/mikem/bcm2835/) along with the ncurses-dev package
+This requires the bcm2835 c libraray to be installed along with the ncurses-dev package.

 Master executables:
 -----------------